 Day 1 of 4 Days in Vancouver

-It’s your first day in beautiful Vancouver!
+It’s your first day of four days in Vancouver!
 It might feel a little overwhelming at first and you might think that you don’t know where to begin.
-That’s why the first thing I recommend that you do in Vancouver is to take a Hop On, Hop Off bus tour.
+That’s why the first thing I recommend that you do in Vancouver in 4 days is to take a Hop On, Hop Off bus tour.

-A Hop On Hop Off bus tour is the perfect way to begin our 4 day Vancouver itinerary!
+A Hop On Hop Off bus tour is the perfect way to begin your 4 day Vancouver itinerary!
 It’s a great way to familiarize yourself with the city.
 You’ll become a little bit streetwise and learn the layout of the city.
 It will be good to get your bearings and get an excellent overview of what Vancouver has to offer.

-Hop On Hop Off Bus tours are a really flexible way to see Vancouver.
+Hop On Hop Off Bus tours are a really flexible way to see Vancouver and begin this 4 day itinerary Vancouver.
 If you see something you really want to spend more time at, you can hop off and do exactly that!
 When you’re ready to see something else, there will be another Hop On Hop Off bus coming by soon!
 You’ll be back on your way to the next beautiful sight.

 The Vancouver Hop on Hop Off bus is a vintage clear-top or a heritage San Francisco-type Trolley.
 There are 3 different routes you can choose from which highlight the best of Vancouver’s major attractions and points of interest.